ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/web3-game-example.md

 ## Preparations

 ### Install GameFi SDK
 First, we need to set up the game environment by installing `assets-sdk`.
-This package is designed to provide developers with everything required to integrate the blockchain into games.
+This package is designed to provide developers with everything required to integrate blockchain into games.
 The library can be used either from the CLI or within Node.js scripts.
 In this tutorial, we will use the CLI approach.
 ```sh
 npm install -g @ton-community/assets-sdk@beta
 ```